-Carpenter ants are generally not structural pests, but once in a while, we get a call for the giant, black carpenter ants here in Hawaii.
+Carpenter ants are generally not structural pests, but once in awhile, we get a call for the giant, black carpenter ants here in Hawaii.
 There’s also a red variety of carpenter ants that are about half the size of the black version.

 Carpenter Ant Inspections

 We find these ants in rock walls, trees, and in the great outdoors.
-Unlike the big headed ants, these pests we find actually in roofs and attacks and make their way down to bother you in your home- crawling on the walls and random places throughout the home.
+Unlike the big-headed ants, these pests we find actually in roofs and attacks and make their way down to bother you in your home- crawling on the walls and random places throughout the home.

 Kilauea’s Carpenter Ant Control Process

 Carpenter ants are found all over Oahu but generally do not come into homes.
-Usually when we find interior carpenter ants, it’s in open beam ceilings for some reason.
+Usually, when we find interior carpenter ants, it’s in open beam ceilings for some reason.
 I’m not sure if it’s just so far removed or just all the little cracks and crevices they can get into, but carpenter ants will base their colonies in these joints between the tongue and groove or wooden beams.

-The inspection and treatment for carpenter ant control is more involved than most ant control services that we do, and there’re more closely related to a carpenter bee treatment since we do need to inject a treatment into the voids to eliminate the colony.
+The inspection and treatment for carpenter ant control are more involved than most ant control services that we do, and they’re more closely related to a carpenter bee treatment since we do need to inject a treatment into the voids to eliminate the colony.
 It also usually involves a ladder and some time and effort in identifying the colony source.
 For this reason, carpenter ant control is an add-on service to our regular pest control service.

 Carpenter Ant Control Tips for Homeowners